Tips for Taking Harvest Pictures in the Field

 Cellular phone images are perfect for that quick save a moment photo and upload to Facebook and other social media platforms; with these Tips for Taking Harvest Pictures in the Field you will produce quality images to share with your friends and family on social media.
 The problem with taking photos with your phone is that most people seem to think that you take a picture the same way you hold the phone to your ear, vertically, like the image above.
 We at WMCO highly discourage that way of taking images in the field because it restricts you from using those images in different forms of media.

-However, in order to make the most from an image it needs to be held horizontal so you get photo dimensions like in the image above.
-If you were to take images like this, not only can you post it to Facebook, but now you can also use it on your website, as banners to even galleries, and it displays a nice full image horizontally like the screen on your monitor or lap top.
+However, in order to make the most of an image the phone or camera needs to be held horizontally, so you get photo dimensions like in the image above.
+If you were to take images like this, not only can you post it to Facebook, but now you can also use it on your website, as banners to even galleries, and it displays a nice full image horizontally like the screen on your monitor or laptop.